-DOE/EH-0340, Example Process Hazard Analysis of a Department of Energy Water Chlorination Process.
-U.S Department of Energy, Washington, DC, 1993.
+DOE Report, "Example Process Hazard Analysis of a Department of Energy Water Chlorination Process", DOE/EH-0340, September 1993.

 See Appendix D for other sources of information on PSM topics.

 1.0 Introduction

 1.1 Purpose

 The purpose of this document is to assist U.S. Department of Energy (DOE) contractors who work with threshold quantities of highly hazardous chemicals (HHCs), flammable liquids or gases, or explosives in successfully implementing the requirements of the Occupational Safety and Health Administration (OSHA) OSHA Rule for Process Safety Management of Highly Hazardous Chemicals (29 CFR 1910.119), hereafter referred to as the PSM Rule.
 Successful implementation requires each contractor to study existing and required chemical process safety management (PSM) systems to determine that a comprehensive program is in place.